cubicflow/lifeflower/_products/insomnia-elixir.md

 long_description: Ditch the addictive sleeping pills and get a natural, good night's sleep with our Insomnia Relief.
 Infused Sweet Almond oil paired with a sedative, healing essential oil blend that has been scientifically proven to give you a great night's sleep.
 Corresponding herbs are added to provide extra nutrients for maximum potency and effectiveness.
 Crystal infused with a cleansed + charged purple amethyst crystal- the stone of sleep to enhance vibrations of relaxation and rest.

-ingredients: Organic Safflower Oil, Valerian Root Extract, Therapeutic-Grade Lavender Essential Oil, Organic Hemp-Derived Cannabidiol Isolate, Organic Lavender & Chamomile Buds, Organic Sunflower Lecithin, Cleansed & Charged Amethyst
+ingredients: Organic Safflower Oil, Valerian Root Extract, Therapeutic-Grade Lavender Essential Oil, Organic Hemp-Derived Cannabidiol Isolate, Organic Lavender & Chamomile Buds, Organic Sunflower Lecithin Cleansed & Charged Amethyst

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Orders are processed and shipped in 7-10 business days.
 Please allow additional time for&nbsp;delivery.